Undecided About Your Major?

 Take a General Education or Open Elective Course for Nonmajors

-These are just a few of the College of Design courses you can take as a nonmajor.
+These are just a few of the College of Design courses you can take as an exploring student.
 For additional courses, follow the links to each discipline.

 ARCH 201.
-Introduction to Architecture (4 Credits): Offers a structure of principles for making places for people.
+Introduction to Architecture (4 Credits): Offered only during fall term, this course provides a structure of principles for making places for people.
 Examines places, design procedures, and the use of architectural principles in general.
-Current UO students interested in applying to the major should take this course fall term and contact the department’s advising staff for more information.
+Current UO students interested in applying to the major should take this course in fall term and contact the department’s advising staff for more information.